Canucks employee says thanks to fan through viral letter

 “It was only on the outer layer of my skin,” Hamilton said.
 “It hadn’t penetrated to the second layer of my skin and that’s because we caught it so early.”

-Hamilton said the entire purpose of telling his story and releasing the letter was to give the woman recognition for her effort in getting his attention and writing the message.
+Hamilton said the entire purpose of telling his story and releasing the letter was to give Popovici recognition for her effort in getting his attention and writing the message.

 “I understand I’m a part of the story, but she needs to know she’s the story,” Hamilton said.
 “She’s the person that did this.
 She saved the life. ...
 She needs to know her efforts were valid and bang on.”